andreas-str/Home-Black-Mirror/README.md

 Small project using a small screen and a Raspberry Pi to display some constant information related to time, weather and notifications

+This was done for fun during the COVID-19 lockdown because I had nothing else to do

 # Raspberry Pi